-Like other animals, fish and shellfish have bones and ligaments made of collagen.
+Like other animals, fish have bones and ligaments made of collagen.
 Some people have claimed marine collagen is one of the most easily absorbed.

 But while your lunchtime tuna sandwich or dinnertime salmon can certainly add to your collagen intake, be aware that the “meat” of fish contains less collagen than other, less desirable parts.